 What happens to drivers when replacing a graphics card, network or a printer that has been discarded?
 What happens to the driver if you never connect the device to the computer again?
 It is still present but not visible.

-Over time, your computer will collect an increasing number of unused drivers that take space on your hard drive, and still have been installed, they can cause problems if they are somehow activated.
-In some cases they can also cause hardware conflicts and to make matters worse, when you want to use the same device after a long period of inactivity, even if you reinstall an updated version of the driver, Windows can still use the older version of the.
+Over time, your computer will collect an increasing number of unused drivers that remain in the system that can cause problems if they are somehow activated.
+In some cases, they can also cause conflicts and to make matters worse, when you want to use the same device after a long period of inactivity, even if you reinstall an updated version of the driver, Windows can still use the older version of the.

 By default, Device Manager will display only those drivers who are active are currently using.
 The old that is not used is not visible.